 - If the UE supports one of 5G ProSe capabilities and it does not have valid 5G ProSe policy/parameters, the UE includes the UE Policy Container with indicating the 5G ProSe Policy Provisioning Request during registration procedure.
-The UE may also include UE capabilities as defined in clause 4.3.1 in the 5G ProSe Policy Provisioning Request and PCF may determine the ProSe Policy/Parameters for the UE based on received UE capabilities.
+The UE may request one or multiple types of policies/parameters as defined in clause 4.3.1 in the 5G ProSe Policy Provisioning Request and PCF may determine the ProSe Policy/Parameters for the UE based on the 5G ProSe Policy Provisioning Request.

 - If the UE indicates the 5G ProSe Policy Provisioning Request in the UE Policy Container, the PCF determines whether to provision 5G ProSe Policy/parameters to the UE, as specified in clause 6.1.2.2.2 of TS 23.503 [9], and the PCF provides the 5G ProSe Policy/parameters (see clause 5.1.2.1, clause 5.1.3.1 and clause 5.1.4.1) to the UE by using the procedure as defined in clause 4.2.4.3 "UE Configuration Update procedure for transparent UE Policy Delivery" in TS 23.502 [5].